Friday, March 20, 2026 Panchang: Pratipada to Dwitiya Transition, Auspicious Timings, and Ritual Guidance

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is the significance of Shukla Paksha Dwitiya?
+What practices does the article suggest for Shukla Paksha Dwitiya?